ryanczm/Analytic-Musings/_posts/2023-12-30-honey-covariance.md

 ---
 layout: post
-title: "Paper Replication: Honey I Shrunk the Sample Covariance Matrix (Ledoit & Wolf)"
+title: "Paper Replication: Honey I Shrunk the Sample Covariance Matrix"
 category: quant
 excerpt: "In this post, I replicate Wolf & Ledoit's -  Honey: I Shrunk the Sample Covariance Matrix (2003) paper, which showed how shrinking covariance matrices increases realized information ratios & decreases tracking error.
 I perform the same runs of optimization on US stock data from 2005-2022 using the SCM and Ledoit-Wolf estimators and plot ex-post IRs."
 ---